Just You (TV series)

-Just You (就是要你愛上我) is 2013 Taiwanese idol romantic-comedy television series.
+Just You (就是要你愛上我) is a 2013 Taiwanese idol romantic-comedy television series.
 The television drama was produced by Toei Productions Limited starring Aaron Yan and Puff Kuo as the main leads.
 It was first aired on June 21, 2013 on Sanlih TV after Big Red Riding Hood and last aired on November 8, 2013.
 It also inspired the storyline for the Turkish romantic comedy Her Yerde Sen, which aired in 2019.